 house is_a building, symphony is_a musical work of art;

 promenade is_a dance step, promise is_a speech act

-Definitions for terms and definitions for relational expressionsWe distinguish between terms and relational expressions.
-Definitions of terms are required to be always of the form:

-A = Def.
-B which Ds

-where ‘A’ is the term to be defined, ‘B’ is its immediate parent in the relevant BFO-conformant ontology hierarchy, and ‘D’ is the differentiating criterion specifying what it is about certain Bs in virtue of which they are As.

-Examples (taken from the Foundational Model of Anatomy (FMA) [44]):

-Cell = Def.
-Anatomical structure which has as its boundary the external surface of a maximally connected plasma membrane.

-Nucleated cell = Def.
-Cell which has as its direct part a maximally connected part of protoplasm.

-Anatomical boundary entity =Def.
-Immaterial anatomical entity which is of one less dimension than the anatomical entity it bounds or demarcates from another anatomical entity.

-Anatomical surface =Def.
-Anatomical boundary entity which has two spatial dimensions.

-Definitions for relational expressions are statements of necessary and sufficient conditions for the corresponding relation to hold.
-Examples are provided below, and in [16].
+The exists_at relation

+a(exists_at)[Elucidation: b exists_at t means: b is an entity which exists at some temporal region t.
+[118-002] ]

+a(exists_at)[Domain: entity]

+a(exists_at)[Range: temporal region]

+The domain of ‘Exists’ includes processes, where t is part of the span of the process.
+‘Temporal region’ includes both temporal instants and temporal intervals.

 The dichotomy of ‘continuant’ and ‘occurrent’

 The dichotomy between continuant and occurrent ontologies forms the central organizing axis of the BFO ontology.
 The BFO view of this dichotomy derives in part from Zemach [60], who distinguishes between

 non-continuant entities, which Zemach calls ‘events’, are defined by the fact that they can be sliced along any spatial and temporal dimensions to yield parts (for example the first year of the life of your table; the entire life of your table top – as contrasted with the life of your table legs – and so forth).

 An event, for Zemach, is an entity that exists, in its entirety, in the area defined by its spatiotemporal boundaries, and each part of this area contains a part of the whole event.
 There are indefinitely many ways to carve the world into events, some of which are useful and interesting (e.g., for the physicist) and some of which – the vast majority –create hodge-podge collections of no interest whatsoever.
 [60, pp. 233 f.]

-Continuant entities are entities which can be sliced to yield parts only along the spatial dimension, yielding for example the parts of your table which we call its legs, its top, its nails.
+note(continuant)[Continuant entities are entities which can be sliced to yield parts only along the spatial dimension, yielding for example the parts of your table which we call its legs, its top, its nails.
 ‘My desk stretches from the window to the door.
 It has spatial parts, and can be sliced (in space) in two.
 With respect to time, however, a thing is a continuant.’
 [60, p.
 240]

 Thus you, for example, are a continuant, and your arms and legs are parts of you; your childhood, however, is not a part of you; rather, it is a part of your life.
 Continuants, as a matter of definition, are entities which have no parts along the time axis; in this sense continuants are extended only along one or more of the three spatial dimensions, not however along the temporal dimension.
-Spatial regions, for BFO, are continuants.
+Spatial regions, for BFO, are continuants.]
 Spatial and spatiotemporal regions are occurrents.

 BFO generalizes from the above by allowing as continuants not only things (such as pencils and people), but also entities that are dependent on things (such as qualities and dispositions).
-And where events, for Zemach, are identified with the entire contents of some given spatiotemporal region, BFO allows that the same spatiotemporal region may be occupied by multiple different processes (as for example when your running process and your simultaneous process of getting warmer).
+And where events, for Zemach, are identified with the entire contents of some given spatiotemporal region, BFO allows that the same spatiotemporal region may be occupied by multiple different processes (as for example when your running process and your simultaneous process of getting warmer).]

+Specification